 Congress also passed insurance-related legislation in 2014 when it acted to address issues caused by the previously passed Biggert-Waters Act.
 The Biggert-Waters Act, among other things, caused increased flood insurance costs when it took effect in 2012.
-According to Senator Joe Manchin's office, the Flood Insurance Reform Act of 2014 eliminated those increases by suspending "insurance premium increases for grandfathered rates, all new subsidized policies initiated after enactment of Biggert-Waters, and all subsidized properties sold after enactment of Biggert-Waters."
+According to Sen. Joe Manchin, D-W.Va., the Flood Insurance Reform Act of 2014 eliminated those increases by suspending "insurance premium increases for grandfathered rates, all new subsidized policies initiated after enactment of Biggert-Waters, and all subsidized properties sold after enactment of Biggert-Waters."

-No Action Yet On Terrorism Risk Insurance Act
+No Action Yet on Terrorism Risk Insurance Act

-In contrast to its work on flood insurance, Congress has yet to act to extend the Terrorism Risk Insurance Act (TRIA), which is again set to expire on December 31, 2014.
-Congress enacted TRIA in November 2002 in response to the lack of capacity in the insurance market for coverage for terrorism losses following the September 11 terrorist attacks.
-It has extended the act twice but has yet to extend TRIA beyond 2014.
-However, according to recent media reports, Congress looks set to extend the act for several years after a compromise between competing Senate and House views of the extension.
+In contrast to its work on flood insurance, Congress has yet to act to extend the Terrorism Risk Insurance Act, which is again set to expire on Dec.
+31, 2014.
+Congress enacted TRIA in November 2002 in response to the lack of capacity in the insurance market for coverage for terrorism losses following the Sept.
+11 terrorist attacks.
+It has extended the law twice, but has yet to extend it beyond 2014.
+However, according to recent media reports, Congress looks set to extend the act for several years after a compromise between competing U.S. Senate and U.S. House views of the extension.

-Federal Government Slaps MetLife With Unwanted SIFI Label
+Federal Government Slaps MetLife with Unwanted SIFI Label

-In September, the Financial Stability Oversight Council preliminarily designated MetLife as a systemically important financial institution (SIFI).
-MetLife has challenged that designation, and the Council held a hearing in November.
+In September, the Financial Stability Oversight Council preliminarily designated MetLife Inc. as a systemically important financial institution.
+MetLife has challenged that designation, and the FSOC held a hearing in November.
 It has yet to issue a final decision.
-If the SIFI designation stands, MetLife will join AIG and Prudential as the only insurance companies subjected to the additional regulation by the Federal Reserve and additional capital requirements that come with the SIFI designation.
+If the SIFI designation stands, MetLife will join American International Group Inc. and Prudential Financial Inc. as the only insurance companies subjected to the additional regulation by the Federal Reserve and additional capital requirements that come with the SIFI designation.

-Capping The Use Of Life Insurance Captives
+Capping the Use of Life Insurance Captives

-In 2013, the New York Department of Financial Services (DFS) issued a report documenting the use of captive insurance subsidiaries, or "shadow insurance" as the DFS put it, and highlighting the risks of the use of shadow insurance as perceived by the DFS.
+In 2013, the New York Department of Financial Services issued a report documenting the use of captive insurance subsidiaries, or shadow insurance, as the DFS put it, and highlighting the risks of the use of shadow insurance as perceived by the DFS.
 The DFS recommended consideration of a national moratorium on approval of new "shadow insurance transactions" pending further investigation.
-While the DFS's recommendations were not adopted, the Executive Committee of the National Association of Insurance Commissioners (NAIC) adopted a framework in 2014, for some additional regulation in this area.
+While the DFS' recommendations were not adopted, the Executive Committee of the National Association of Insurance Commissioners adopted a framework in 2014, for some additional regulation in this area.
 According to the NAIC, the framework adopted by the NAIC's Executive Committee "would not change the statutory reserve requirements; rather, it would change what types of assets or securities are needed to back those reserve liabilities."
 It would also "require the ceding company to disclose the assets and securities used to support the reserves and hold a [Risk-Based Capital (RBC)] cushion if the captive does not file RBC."
 However, much is still to be done before any regulations are in place.
 Going forward, "numerous groups will develop the details to create the framework for subsequent consideration by the entire NAIC membership."